nicklockwood/FXForms/README.md

 static NSString *const FXFormFieldHeader = @"header";
 ```

 This property provides an optional section header to display before the field.The value can be either a string or a UIView instance or subclass (or a string containing the name of a UIView subclass).
 The height of the header will be inferred from the view, or you can override it using the UITableViewDelegate.
-By default, it's value wll be inferred automatically for subforms based on the name of the subform property.
+By default, its value will be inferred automatically for subforms based on the name of the subform property.
 Supply an empty string or `NSNull` value to create a section partition without a title.

 ```objc
 static NSString *const FXFormFieldFooter = @"footer";